If I told you I was from the future, would you believe me?

 We passed the station.

-I was really messed up now, as fear slightly erased only to be replaced by confusion.
+My emotions were overwhelming now, as fear was slightly erased only to be replaced by confusion.

 My voice was unstable.